kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_arithmetics_and_comparisons.md

 a**b
 ```

-It is also possible to perform operations between an array and a float or an integer.
+It is also possible to perform operations between an array and a single number.

 Addition: